 The most notable facility-related recommendation stemming from the PRMP is to construct a multi-use community centre, complemented by a number of outdoor recreational amenities, at the 'Mississauga/Embleton Community Park' located in Bram West (RPA 'E').
 To be constructed between the years 2022 and 2025, this future community centre would include an indoor aquatics centre supported by a fitness centre, gymnasium, youth space and multi-purpose program rooms.
 The community centre would ideally be designed in a manner that could potentially house ice pads relocated from aging arenas found elsewhere in the City.
-15 To support the community centre, the 'Mississauga/Embleton' Community Park should integrate an outdoor community tennis club complex (that could potentially be bubbled for seasonal indoor tennis), a full-size sport-friendly outdoor basketball court, and a skateboard park developed to a similar scale as that found at Chinguacousy Park.
+To support the community centre, the 'Mississauga/Embleton' Community Park should integrate an outdoor community tennis club complex (that could potentially be bubbled for seasonal indoor tennis), a full-size sport-friendly outdoor basketball court, and a skateboard park developed to a similar scale as that found at Chinguacousy Park.
 Other outdoor recreational components could be rationalized based on the site's ultimate configuration.

 The PRMP also anticipates that a future community centre will be required in North West Brampton (RPA 'A') based on its forecasted growth profile upon reaching residential build-out, likely just beyond the PRMP's planning horizon to the year 2031.
 While the precise components of that facility will need to be determined through study conducted in the future term, within the PRMP period the City should proactively identify and/or acquire lands suitable to accommodate a community centre.
-In doing, so the City could possibly use a land banking strategy or negotiate a parkland conveyance agreement with the landowners in North West Brampton comparable to that being deployed in the Gore RPA (427 Secondary Plan Area) given the escalating cost of land and diminishing supplies of large developable parcels in North West Brampton.
+In doing, so the City could possibly use a land banking strategy or negotiate a parkland conveyance agreement with the landowners in North West Brampton comparable to that being deployed in the Gore RPA (427)